mfaustin/mfaustin.github.io/_posts/2021-10-05-ProjectOneSummary558.md

 With all the tough times we've had the last year and a half, I decided to go with the pokemon API because it seemed more light hearted.
 I had a big learning curve though because I'd never played or read much about pokemon before this project.

 Thankfully the github parts of the assignment worked as expected without problems.
+I did need to alter some formattting at the end so that output would appear as expected in the github doc.

 I spent a few days just going through the pokemon documentation and learning what kind of data the API returns.
 I also learned just enough about pokemon to understand the data.
 I focused first on endpoints that appeared to have data that I could later use for analysis.